Da Nang City Vietnam Travel Guide

 A modern, architecturally interesting building often overlooked by tourists.
 A quiet space and a look at local life.

-Explore areas like Tho Quang near the Son Tra Peninsula for a glimpse into conventional fishing methods life plus area culture.
+Explore areas like Tho Quang near the Son Tra Peninsula for a glimpse into classic fishing life plus area culture.

-A newer attraction (30 kilometers from Da Nang) with hot springs, therapeutic mud treatments, and water things to do at the park.
+A newer attraction (30 km from Da Nang) with hot springs, therapeutic mud treatments, and water activities in the park.
 A relaxing and fun day out.

 Discover Da Nang's lesser-known spots for an unique perspective.